 • says, "I thought we weren't going to do that," whenever the topic gets near something he wants to avoid;

 And that's fine enough in small doses.
 The Daily Show is welcome to its temporizing hypocrisy with the occasional guest or the occasional topic.
 But when it makes an effort with these mini-crusade episodes to advance a point about grievous systemic errors, its picking and choosing stands out.
-Greenwald notes that Williams, Dick Gregory and even the late Tim Russert poisoned the discourse on the invasion of Iraq via laziness and inaction and proffered crippling untruths to the American people, yet these guys get the kid gloves treatment from The Daily Show.
+Greenwald notes that Williams, David Gregory and even the late Tim Russert poisoned the discourse on the invasion of Iraq via laziness and inaction and proffered crippling untruths to the American people, yet these guys get the kid gloves treatment from The Daily Show.
 And none of this would much matter if The Daily Show were never serious.
 But as time goes on, it seems as if Stewart and company are more determined to have their cake and eat it too.

 Nearly five years ago when Stewart went on Crossfire to tell Paul Begala and Tucker Carlson that their show was hurting America, it was funny.
 It still is.
 Both of them challenged him and asked him how he was contributing to the discourse, and he ducked behind an admittedly hysterical response along the lines of, "Guys, the show that leads in to mine is puppets making crank calls."
 At the time, the defense was legitimate.
 Since then, however, The Daily Show has gotten delightfully more strident and activist and run more long-form eviscerations of general ideas/events, etc. It now also shares an hour bloc with a spinoff show that is just as political and ironically polemical.
 The defense doesn't hold as much water anymore, which is what made last night's interview difficult to watch.